Stereo Quadraphonic: Usage

 The four channels were encoded and decoded normally in this proposal, but the back-center channel was coded in phase and therefore decoded in front-center.

 This system made good sense, as, in the absence of a quad decoder, SQ-encoded records would play almost as normal stereo records, and CBS stated their desire to maintain excellent compatibility between their SQ-encoded records and standard stereo systems, but in practice, there were compatibility problems: When played on two-channel stereo equipment, the front channels sound like ordinary two-channel stereo channels; the rear channels are narrower than the front channels.
 A problem occurs with the sounds placed in the center rear.
 The point directly behind the listener is out of phase in stereo playback, causing it to disappear in one-channel mono listening.
 The left-rear and right-rear points are 3 dB lower in two-channel stereo listening, and 6 dB lower in mono listening.

-The SQ record track is broader than a conventional stereo track, so the maximum playing time is lower than a conventional stereo record.
+The SQ record track is broader than a conventional stereo track, so the maximum playing time is lower than that of a conventional stereo record.